-Why we need a Plan
+Why we need a Disability Access and Inclusion Plan

 Our City should be a place where everyone feels at home.
 But for the thousands of people living with disability, along with their families and carers, daily life can still present challenges.